dfinity/motoko/design/IDL.md

 Subtyping applies recursively to the types of the fields themselves.
 Moreover, the directions get *inverted* for inbound function and actor references, in compliance with standard rules.

-**TODO: unsound, fix**

-To make these constraints as flexible as possible, two special rules apply:

- * An absent record field is considered equivalent to a present field with value `null`.
-Moreover, a record field of type `null` is a subtype of a field with type `opt <datatype>`.
-That way,	That way, a field of option (or null) type can always be added to a record type, no matter whether in co- or contra-variant position.
-If an optional field is added to an inbound record, and he client did not provide it, the service will read it as if its value was null.

-  - in an outbound record, a field of option (or null) type can also be removed in an upgrade, in which case the client will read it as if its value was null;
-  - in an inbound record, a field of option (or null) type can also be added, in which case the service will read it as if its value was null.

-Future extensions: defaults, including for variants?

 ### Rules

 #### Primitive Types